Zemke/http-mock/README.md

 ## Appendix

 You might also roll your own version of this.
-Peek into `index.js` it’s kids’ stuff.
+Peek into `index.js`—it’s kids’ stuff.